Lleewss/KITTALY/ARTICLES-SETUP.md

 **Brand Stories:**
 - "Founder's Message: Our 2024 Vision"
 - "Customer Spotlight: Real Stories"
-- "A Day in the Life at KITTALY HQ"
+- "A Day in the Life at FLOELI HQ"

 **Product Features:**
 - "New Collection Launch: Spring/Summer 2024"